-Bottom-Up, Not Top-Down: A Different Approach to Healing
+Bottom-Up, Not Top-Down: A Different Approach to Emotional Healing.

-If you have tried therapy before, chances are it was top-down.
-A conversation.
-An exploration of your thoughts, beliefs, memories, and the stories you tell yourself about who you are and why.
+If you have tried counselling before, chances are it was top-down, talk-therapy: a conversation, an exploration of your thoughts, beliefs, memories, and the stories you tell yourself about who you are and why.
 You work from the mind downward, trying to understand and reframe your experience so that it no longer controls you.

 This is valuable work, and for many people it is transformative.
 But for some, it isn't enough.
 They understand their patterns.
 They can name their wounds.
 And yet something in the body remains unchanged.